tberty/docs.blockstack/_storage/amazon-s3-deploy.md

    ![Domain test](/storage/images/domain-test.png)

    If you receive another **Your connection is not private** dialogs, take the option to proceed to your domain.
 The *Not secure* message should no longer appear in the browser bar.
 If the message does appear, try waiting a few minutes for your recent changes to propagate across the net domain servers.
 Then, refresh the page.
+For further details on this SSL error, <a href="https://bytebitebit.com/687/your-connection-is-not-private/">read this guide</a>.

 9. Check the SSL certificate for your hub.